 - An oral exam, given two to three weeks after the written exam.

-If you completed your M.A. in French at UL Lafayette, you must take your exams in three areas, including two Francophone areas, of which one may be repeated from your M.A. exam, and one historical period of French literature that is different from the one you took for your M.A. exams.
+If you completed your M.A. in French at UL, you must take your exams in three areas, including two Francophone areas, of which one may be repeated from your M.A. exam, and one historical period of French literature that is different from the one you took for your M.A. exams.
 If you completed your master's degree elsewhere, you must take your comprehensive exams in five areas: three Francophone areas and two historical periods of French literature.

 Consult the Comprehensive Exam Guidelines.